govtmirror/vwf-web-bootstrap/README.md

     Note: Remember to use `sudo visudo` when editing sudoers.

-3. Copy public keys for user vwf.
+3. Copy public keys for user vwf into authorized_keys file.

 4. Disable password authentication.
 Edit `/etc/ssh/sshd_config` to: